 The upper slopes of Tai Mo Shan were once covered by healthy forest.
 Today, only a fraction remains as much of it was cleared over the last 2,000 years for farming and human use.
-It has been difficult for Hong Kong’s forest to re- establish itself even though intensive use has decreased; the land’s once nutritious top soil has been eroded, seedlings are grazed on by feral cattle, and the hillside is ravaged by wildfire every few years.
-The forest needs a helping hand.
+It has been difficult for Hong Kong’s forest to re-establish itself even though intensive use has decreased.
+Unfortunately, the land’s once nutritious topsoil has been eroded, seedlings are grazed on by feral cattle, and the hillside is ravaged by fire every few years.

-We would like to invite organizations and corporates to partner with us to support our tree reforestation project.
-This project is part of a large-scale, long-term experiment to find the best conditions to help trees and other native plant species thrive on this high hillside and to grow into a diverse and healthy forest.
+We would like to invite organizations and corporations to partner with us to support our tree reforestation project.
+This project is part of a large-scale, long-term experiment to research the best conditions to nurture trees and other native plant species to thrive on this high hillside and to grow into a diverse and healthy forest.
 Your involvement will contribute to the long-term success of not only this project but reforestation efforts across Hong Kong and even internationally, laying a scientific foundation for effective reforestation.

 Show your commitment to the environment, inspire your workforce, and help us to reforest the mountainside of Hong Kong’s highest peak.
 Our programme provides an amazing team building experience and helps us fund reforestation on the steep slopes of Tai Mo Shan which can be labour and cost intensive.

 The programme fee will go towards the KFBG Native Tree Nursery and future tree planting in our groundbreaking, globally recognized, Forest Restoration Research Programme.

 A simple breathing exercise followed by a silent walk to the planting site will allow participants to reconnect to nature, and help them to release stress and find some inner peace.

 Your Team Building Day